Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations: Introduction

 \paragraph{Time-space tradeoffs for the generic DLOG problem with preprocessing.} The generic group model is naturally extended to algorithms with preprocessing.
 In this case, an algorithm $A$ consists of a `preprocessing' algorithm $A_0$ and an `online' algorithm $A_1$.
 The algorithm $A_0$ has direct access to the encoding function $\sigma$ (but not to the input $\sigma(d)$) and produces an advice string $z$.
 The algorithm $A_1$ is defined as in the standard generic group model described above, but also receives the advice string $z$ as input.

 The baby-step giant-step algorithm can be naturally viewed as an algorithm with preprocessing, as its first stage of computing $\{g^j:0 \leq j < m\}$ can be done before the value of $x$ is known.
-However, it does not seem to fully exploit the power of preprocessing, since the time complexity of the preprocessing phase (which is allowed to be unbounded) is equal to its space complexity.
+However, it does not seem to fully exploit the power of preprocessing, since the time complexity of the preprocessing phase is equal to its space complexity.

 Pollard's Rho algorithm does not use preprocessing.
 Yet, as noted above, Mihalcik~\cite{Mih10}, Bernstein and Lange~\cite{BernsteinL13} and Corrigan-Gibbs and Kogan~\cite{Corrigan-GibbsK18} presented generic algorithms that solve DLOG with preprocessing with high probability whose time and space complexity satisfy $ST^2 \leq \tilde{O}(N)$.
 In particular, if space of $\tilde{O}(N^{1/3})$ is allowed, then the online time complexity can be reduced to $O(N^{1/3})$.
 These algorithms are known to be best possible~\cite{Corrigan-GibbsK18}.